 Amsterdam transport

-As Amsterdam is Holland’s capital and biggest city, the infrastructure is managed well.
+As Amsterdam is Holland’s capital and biggest city, its infrastructure is well managed.
 The city is easily accessible by train, bus, plane or car.
-Compared to other capitals around in Europe Amsterdam is very small.
-In comparison to Amsterdam, London is eight times bigger in size and over ten times bigger in population.
-This results in a city where you can easily move around by either public transport (trams, subway and buses) by bicycle or even by foot.
-From Dam Square basically, ninety per cent of the city’s highlights are reached within a thirty-minute walk or a fifteen-minute bike ride.
-Thus Amsterdam transport is easy and accessible.
+Compared to other capitals around in Europe, Amsterdam is very small.
+Compared to Amsterdam, London is eight times larger and over ten times more populous.
+This results in a city where you can easily move around by public transport (trams, subway, and buses), by bicycle, or even on foot.
+From Dam Square, 90% of the city’s highlights are within a 30-minute walk or a 15-minute bike ride.
+Thus, public transport in Amsterdam is easy and accessible.

-If you need a day or several day tickets for the all trams, busses, ferries or the metro, our advice is to get a day ticket.
-Getyourguide.com offers all the official GVB tickets online.
+If you need a day or several-day ticket for all trams, buses, ferries, or the metro, our advice is to get a day ticket.
+GetYourGuide.com offers all the official GVB tickets online.

 Travelling within Amsterdam